Coding-Ga/alx-system_engineering-devops/0x00-shell_basics/README.md

  9-firstdirdeletion a script that deletes the directory my_first_directory that is in the /tmp directory 10-back a script that Writes a script that changes the working directory to the previous one.
- 11-lists a script that lists all files (even ones with names beginning with a period character, which are normally hidden)
+ 11-lists a script that lists all files (even ones with names beginning with a period character, which are normally hidden) 12-file_type writes a script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory when we will run your script